RobbeVanRoeyPXL/WebScripting/README.md

 # WebScripting
-Repository of all WebScripting excercises
+Repository of all WebScripting exercises

 =========================================